OllieJones/index-wp-users-for-speed/README.md

 ## Upgrade Notice

-This version remediates slow queries building and rebuilding the index rows in wp_usermeta.
-Props to @nandotess.

-It adds wp-cli:  `wp index-users status`, `wp index-users remove`, and `wp index-users rebuild`.
-Props to @faisalahammad.
+This corrects a performance problem with user queries with multi-role role_in clauses.
+Props to @za12bt.

 Thanks to my loyal users who have reported problems.